 Lay down your picnic mats away from the hustle and bustle of the city as you wind down towards the end of the year.
 Now that the weather is cooler, it’s the perfect time to head outdoors.
 Hang out with friends and family and dine outdoors with a view of nature.
 If you are too lazy to prepare your own food, there are picnic baskets that you can purchase as well.
 Remember to slap on plenty of sunscreen and bring along an insect repellent!

-15. DIY Christmas decorations
+15. Make your own Christmas decorations

-Instead of buying your Christmas ornaments, why not turn it into a fun activity for the family instead?
+Instead of buying your Christmas ornaments, why not turn them into a fun activity for the family instead?
 Get creative and look for items around the house that can be turned into an ornament or part of a wreath.
 If you’re feeling uninspired, you can always turn to Google for DIY upcycled Christmas decoration ideas.

 16. Go fishing